Rich-Harris/Statesman/README.md

     model.set( 'foo', 'bar' ); // does nothing - the callback does not trigger

-It returns an array, because under the hood `model.observe()` sets up observers for the specified keypath, and each of the *upstream keypaths*.
-Hence `model.observe( 'foo.bar.baz[0]', callback )` will return an array of four observers - one for 'foo.bar.baz[0]', one for 'foo.bar.baz', one for 'foo.bar', and one for 'foo'.
+(Boring technical detail: it returns an array, because under the hood `model.observe()` sets up observers for the specified keypath, and each of the *upstream keypaths*.
+Hence `model.observe( 'foo.bar.baz[0]', callback )` will return an array of four observers - one for 'foo.bar.baz[0]', one for 'foo.bar.baz', one for 'foo.bar', and one for 'foo'.)